-This fall, our discretionary grantmaking programs awarded over $99,485 supporting over 18 area projects throughout the Chattahoochee Valley.
+In the fall of 2018, our discretionary grantmaking programs awarded over $99,485 supporting over 18 area projects throughout the Chattahoochee Valley.
 (To view a list of the 2018 awarded grant projects click here).
 The awarded projects from each grant program were chosen by that program’s respective selection committee.

 Funding for both programs comes from the Chattahoochee Valley Fair Fund and the Community Foundation’s Discretionary Funds, including The Community Endowment Fund and its named sub-Fund, the Moselle W. and H. Quigg Fletcher, Jr., Endowment Fund.
 These funds exist to support projects serving persons or communities in the following counties: Georgia: Chattahoochee, Harris, Marion, Muscogee, Taylor, Talbot, Quitman, Meriwether, Troup, Stewart, Webster; Alabama: Russell, Lee.
 These counties represent the Community Foundation’s service area.

 Nine projects were selected to receive grants totaling $79,500 in funding from the Discretionary Grant Program, and Nine projects were selected to receive grants totaling $19,985 in funding from the Innovation Grant Program.

 In the fall of 2017, our discretionary grantmaking programs awarded over $105,000 in support of efforts all throughout the Chattahoochee Valley.
 These programs sought to leverage the action areas of Columbus 2025.
 CFCV offered application processes for nonprofits in both the five central counties of the Columbus 2025 region and the eight additional counties in CFCV's service area.